TL;DR

 On May 19, 2026, Nike confirmed it was investigating a potential data breach after the cybercrime group WorldLeaks publicly claimed to have stolen approximately 1.4 terabytes of internal data.
 The haul reportedly includes more than 188,000 files spanning product design blueprints, manufacturing specifications, supply chain contracts, and operational documents.

 What happened: WorldLeaks operates as an extortion-first group — rather than encrypting systems and demanding ransom for decryption keys, they steal data and threaten to publish it unless the victim pays.
 This model has surged in 2026 because it works even against organizations with robust backup strategies.
-You cannot restore your way out of a d
+You cannot restore your way out of a data leak.

 How bad was it: 1.4 TB of intellectual property and supply chain data represents years of competitive advantage handed to adversaries.
 Product designs, vendor pricing, manufacturing processes — this is the kind of information that ends up on competitor desks or in knockoff factories within weeks.
 Nike's market capitalization and brand trust both face material risk.